STR4T0TT0/str4t0tt0.github.io/README.md

 # From n00b to cyber Ninja

 Welcome to my cybersecurity blog!
 This blog is built with [Jekyll](https://jekyllrb.com/) and hosted on [GitHub Pages](https://pages.github.com/).
-It features my latest work, insights, and tutorials on security topics.
+It features my latest work, insights, and tutorials on IT security topics.

-## Table of Contents
+## Table of contents

 - [About](#about)
 - [Features](#features)